christophernhill/rc_howtos/examples/ReadMe.md

 There is a wealth of material online regarding using the SLURM scheduler/resource manager for a variety of workflows.
 Links to some of that material are provided below.
-The material provided here  tries to extend existing online collections, by providing examples that are taken from actual facility support requests and needs.
+The material provided here  tries to extend existing online collections, by collecting examples that are taken from actual facility support requests and needs.

 Online Resources For Introductory Material